-In one of several significant scenes in Harry Potter and the Philosopher’s Stone, the action was framed by the architecture of Durham Cathedral, where I have been employed since 2019.
-It took place just after Harry (Daniel Radcliffe) discovered a magical mirror, the "Mirror of Erised," which reflected not only the one looking into it, but also "the deepest and most desperate desires of our hearts."
+It takes place just after Harry (Daniel Radcliffe) discovered a magical mirror, the 'Mirror of Erised,' which reflected not only the one looking into it, but also 'the deepest and most desperate desires of our hearts.'
 Harry, an orphan, saw the parents he lost to the dark wizard, Voldemort, and the image called to mind the origin of his journey.
 In seven installments (eight films), Harry undertook the daunting and ultimately self-sacrificial task of saving the wizarding world from Voldemort and thereby vindicating the claim, fundamental to the series' moral imaginary, that love is stronger than death.
-Harry was discovered contemplating the mirror by his headmaster, Albus Dumbledore (Richard Harris), who offered some words of advice: "It does not do to dwell on dreams, Harry, and forget to live."
+Harry was discovered contemplating the mirror by his headmaster, Albus Dumbledore (Richard Harris), who offered some words of advice: 'It does not do to dwell on dreams, Harry, and forget to live.'

 Just as the architecture of our buildings helped to shape the image of Harry's school, Hogwarts, in the minds of filmgoers, so the architecture of the Christian faith, and the Christian moral imagination, shaped the story in which it appears.

 Such is the fate of most human beings, at some time in our lives.
 We rarely choose to face life-altering, even life-threatening, moral dilemmas; we become moral agents simply because of our circumstances.
-Bilbo, Lucy and Harry were "every-people," accidental moral decision-makers who were fortunate enough to find within themselves unexamined and untapped stores of strength and resourcefulness.
-Through Harry, as well as a wider cast of morally ambiguous characters, Rowling's stories have held up a mirror to human life in general, revealing values of right and wrong, and even helping audiences—especially, perhaps, young people—to cultivate empathy, make sense of certain kinds of experience, and perhaps even improve moral judgments.
+Bilbo, Lucy and Harry are 'every-people,' accidental moral decision-makers who are fortunate enough to find within themselves unexamined and untapped stores of strength and resourcefulness.
+Through Harry, as well as a wider cast of morally ambiguous characters, Rowling's stories hold up a mirror to human life in general, revealing values of right and wrong, and even helping audiences—especially, perhaps, young people—to cultivate empathy, make sense of certain kinds of experience, and perhaps even improve moral judgments.

 Since Rowling's first novel was published in 1997, Harry Potter has transformed the landscape of children's literature across the world—the books have been translated into 80 languages and sold over 500 million copies—yet this universal significance has had a very particular resonance for Durham Cathedral on account of our involvement in the films.
 Today, it is not unusual to see a little Harry Potter running around the cloister in search of the Chapter House, used as the classroom of Harry’s formidable Transfiguration teacher, Professor McGonagall (Maggie Smith).
-Our hope is that the relationship between Harry Potter and the Cathedral may work both ways; namely, that some of those who arrive in search of Harry Potter will discover, in addition, Saints Cuthbert and Bede, and the truth to whom their lives much more emphatically pointed.
+Our hope is that the relationship between Harry Potter and the Cathedral may work both ways; namely, that some of those who arrive in search of Harry Potter will discover, in addition, Saints Cuthbert and Bede, and the truth to whom their stories much more emphatically point.